ictnlp/awesome-transformer/README.md

 A collection of transformer's guides, implementations and so on(For those who want to do some research using transformer as a baseline or simply reproduce paper's performance).

+Please feel free to pull requests or report issues.

 ## Why this project?

 Transformer is a powerful model applied in sequence to sequence learning.
 However, when I was using transformer as my baseline in NMT research I found no good & reliable guide to reproduce approximate result as reported in original paper(even official <a href="#t2t">tensor2tensor</a> implementation), which means my research would be unauthentic.
 I searched on the Internet, found some implementations, obtained some performance-reproducable approaches and other materials, which eventually formed this project.